UCO / Lick Observatory:

 Science and Technology – Information about science programs and technology innovation at Lick Observatory.

 WWW Astronomy Resources – Links to astronomical databases, image servers, UC astronomy departments, and other observatories.
-Most of these sites are more oriented towards professional astronomers rather than the general public or educators.
+Some of these sites are more oriented towards professional astronomers rather than the general public or educators.

 Lick Observatory History Resources – Links to James Lick and Lick Observatory historical collections, Mary Lea Shane archives, and related materials.